 - 1. A signed (digitally, if online) and dated official college application; - 2.
-One of the following; - An official high school transcript indicating the receipt of a regular high school diploma from an approved high school including the date of graduation and appropriate signature(s); or - An official state and locally approved high school equivalency exam transcript; or - Official College transcript(s) from degree granting institution(s) accredited by national or professional organizations which are recognized by the Council for Higher Education Accreditation (CHEA) and/or the U.S. Department of Education (USDE); or
+One of the following; - An official high school transcript indicating the receipt of a regular high school diploma from an approved\ high school including the date of graduation and appropriate signature(s); or - An official state and locally approved high school equivalency exam transcript; or - Official College transcript(s) from degree granting institution(s) accredited by national or professional organizations which are recognized by the Council for Higher Education Accreditation (CHEA) and/or the U.S. Department of Education (USDE).

-NOTE: If the high school transcript indicating the receipt of a regular high school diploma is from a school that is not approved by the College, the prospective student must present an official state and locally approved high school equivalency exam transcript or submit an ACT composite of 14 or better or the equivalent score(s) on the Accuplacer placement tests to be admitted into an academic or technical program at the College.
+\NOTE: If the high school transcript indicating the receipt of a regular high school diploma is from a school that is not approved by the College, the prospective student must present an official state and locally approved high school equivalency exam transcript or submit an ACT composite of 14 or better to be admitted into an academic or technical program at the College.